 My dream car is a Mercedes Benz G-Wagon.

-After only 2 years I chose to move away from Western Washington because the grey skies and rain was too depressing ... yet, an overcast grey sky with clouds that rest upon the top of my mountains is not depressing at all.
+After only 2 years I chose to move away from Western Washington because the grey skies and rain were too depressing ... yet, an overcast grey sky with clouds that rest upon the top of my mountains straight across the valley from my home is not depressing at all.